 This isn’t the first time I’ve heard this argument, and it’s not always from non-vegans and it’s not always about Chipotle.

-I’ve heard from both vegans and non-vegans that vegans shouldn’t eat at typically vegan unfriendly places like barbecue joints.
+I’ve heard from both vegans and non-vegans that vegans shouldn’t eat at typically vegan unfriendly places like barbecue joints or fast food chains.

 Some even argue that vegans shouldn’t support any restaurant that’s not vegan.
 Because when a person supports a non-vegan business, they’re supporting a business that profits from animals being killed.

 It’s interesting to ponder…